 You have already purchased this score.
 To download and print the PDF file of this score, click the 'Print' button above the score.
 The purchases page in your account also shows your items available to print.

 This score is available free of charge.
-Just click the print icon in the scorch toolbar:
+Just click the 'Print' button above the score.

 A Life on the Ocean Wave is a song by Henry Russell published in 1838.
 The song originated from the poet Epes Sargent.
 One day he and Russell were walking on The Battery in New York City watching the ships enter the harbour.
 This scene inspired Sargent to write a poem, which Russell then put to music.
 The song proceeded to become popular in both England and the United States.In 1882, the Deputy Adjutant General Royal Marines requested that the Bandmaster of each Royal Marine Division (Portsmouth, Plymouth, Chatham) submit an arrangement for a new regimental march for the corps, if possible based on a naval song.
 Kappey, the Bandmaster of the Chatham Division, submitted an arrangement of A Life on the Ocean Wave, with an eight bar trio from The Sea by Sigismund Neukomm, which was authorised for use as the regimental quick march of the Corps of Royal Marines in 1882.

 In order to submit this score to ScoreExchange.com Dario Salvi has declared that they own the copyright to this work in its entirety or that they have been granted permission from the copyright holder to use their work.
 If you believe that this score should be not available here because it infringes your or someone elses copyright, please report this score using the copyright abuse form.